GoogleCloudPlatform/community/tutorials/using-flask-login-with-cloud-datastore/index.md

 date_published:
 ---

-In this tutorial, you implement user authentication using the popular Flask extension [Flask-Login](https://flask-login.readthedocs.io) and [**Firestore in Datastore mode**](https://cloud.google.com/datastore/docs/datastore-api-tutorial) as the database backend/backing store.
+In this tutorial, you implement user authentication using the popular Flask extension [Flask-Login](https://flask-login.readthedocs.io) and [**Firestore in Datastore mode**](https://cloud.google.com/datastore/docs/datastore-api-tutorial) as the database backend.

 User authentication and user session management is a crucial component of most web applications.
 Flask-Login is a Flask extension that helps the developer to handle authentication and user session management.
-Flask-Login requires the user(ie application user) to be represented using a Python class with specific properties and methods provided.
+Flask-Login **requires** the user(ie application user) to be represented using a Python class with specific properties and methods provided.

-The above requirement of Flask-Login is straightforward when using a relational databases like MySQL or Postgres.
+The above requirement of Flask-Login is straightforward when using a relational database like MySQL or Postgres.
 Using an ORM toolkit like SQL-Alchemy, you can easily create a user model/class to represent a user in a relational database and then add the methods and properties required by Flask-Login.

 However, for a NoSQL database like Firestore in Datastore mode, the Flask-Login requirement poses a challenge since the use of models/classes do not directly apply.

 This tutorial will demonstrate how to use Flask-Login with Firestore in Datastore mode with the help of a little library; Datastore-Entity.
-This tutorial will demonstrate how to model your Firestore in Datastore mode entity as a Python class in order to conveniently use popular Python libraries like Flask-Login, WTForms etc
+This tutorial will demonstrate how to model your Firestore in Datastore mode entity as a Python class in order to conveniently use popular Python libraries like Flask-Login, WTForms etc.

 To represent our Datastore entity with a Python class, we will use a library called Datastore-Entity.
 Think of Datastore-Entity as an ORM-like library for Firestore in Datastore mode.
 _Disclaimer: I'm the author of datastore-entity library.
 No Google affiliation._